SpektraSystems/Infrastructure-as-Code/Infrastructure as code with Terraform/02-Variables/guide.md

 1. Add the `resource_group_name` to the `azurerm_subnet` resource.
 1. Delete the entire `subnet` block from the `azurerm_virtual_network` resource.

->**NOTE**: Moving the subnet from the `azurerm_virtual_network` to its own `azurerm_subnet` will NOT result in a change to Azure, however, doing this allows you to refer to the subnet id property using the expression `azurerm_subnet.predaysubnet.id` rather than a much more complicated expression.
+>**NOTE**: Moving the subnet from the `azurerm_virtual_network` to its own `azurerm_subnet` will not change the result into Azure, however, doing this allows you to refer to the subnet id property using the expression `azurerm_subnet.predaysubnet.id` rather than a much more complicated expression.
+Follow Cheat sheet for updating Vnet.tf.

 ## CHEAT SHEET
 <details>